-Many of us live peaceful lives without fear of going a day without food or having our homes destroyed.
-There are people young and old who have worked to secure that safety for us.
-They have shouldered burdens that make them heroes and some gave up their health and their lives to do so.
-Today, we take time to give back.
+Many of us live peaceful lives without fear of going a day without food or having our homes destroyed, Veterans young and old have worked to secure that safety for us, some have even given up their health and their lives to do so.
+This is why we take November 11th to give back.

 If You Can, Donate

 Make a donation in someone’s name as their holiday gift this year.
-Don’t your friends have enough stuff?
-Wouldn’t it mean a lot to them if you gave the money you would spend to help someone who needs care?
-It’s important to do research before donating to make sure a charity organization has a good reputation for using donations ethically, but suspicions shouldn’t keep you from giving.
+Wouldn’t it mean a lot if you gave the money you would spend on presents to help someone who needs it?
+It’s important to research before donating to make sure a charity organization has a good reputation for using donations ethically, but once you’ve found one, get donating!

 Charity Navigator reveals the percentage of funds that actually go to services versus administrative costs in a non-profit.
 This keeps them honest.

-If you’re unsure or can’t find a local charity in your area to support, Iraq and Afghanistan Veterans of America was listed last year on CNBC’s top 10 Veteran charities to donate to.
-This organization supports education, healthcare, employment support, and also helps vets connect with other vets in their area.
-You can donate through this link.
+If you’re unsure or can’t find a local charity in your area to support Iraq and Afghanistan Veterans of America was listed last year on CNBC’s top 10 Veteran charities to donate to.
+This organization supports education, healthcare, employment support and also helps vets connect with other vets in their area.
+You can donate by clicking here.

-Vital Warrior was started by a friend of mine who was a Navy SEAL and almost died from the drugs he was given for his PTSD.
+Vital Warrior was started by a Navy SEAL and almost died from the drugs he was given for his Post Traumatic Stress Disorder or PTSD.
 He found kundalini yoga and meditation very helpful and started the organization to help others.
 He offers free classes in Venice, CA, and has great resources about drug facts and other holistic treatment facilities on his website, which can help veterans on their path to self-healing.

 Also, don’t underestimate the power of donating your time.
-If you know a veteran, you may want to offer to help take them to an appointment, or just regularly check in with them.
-Spend time in a nursing home or senior’s centre talking with the residents.
+If you know a veteran, you may want to offer to help take them to an appointment - or just regularly check in with them.
+Spend time in a nursing home or senior center talking with the residents.
 You’ll probably make some cool new friends and learn a lot along the way.

-Related Article: Attitude of Gratitude: How To Practice Daily Gratitude
+Related Article: Attitude of Gratitude: How To Practice Dailytude